nathan-sprague/ROS_field_robot/README.md

 The CAD files are in the zipped folder

 ## Controllers
-### ESP8266
+### ESP32
-You need at least 2 ESP8266 microcontrollers, one to control the steering and one to control the speed.
-You can also use another as an access point.
-The ESP8266s should be connected to the Jetson Nano.
+You need at least 1 ESP32.
+Check the movement.ino file for specific pinouts.
+Most of the pins are used.

 ### Jetson Nano
 Any Jetson Nano or even a Raspberry Pi would do, but we are using the 4GB model of the Jetson Nano.